Berms without Calibration: Berms

-We performed a comparison of valuations based on Theorem~\ref{GMMC} and Theorem~\ref{GHL} in real market conditions observed close of 30th June 2025 against the classical Hagan LGM.
-The volatility surface used for all three models is SABR surface calibrated to the observed market.
+We performed a comparison of valuations based on Theorem~\ref{GMMC} and Theorem~\ref{GHL} in real market conditions observed close of business day on 30 June 2025 against the classical Hagan LGM.
+The volatility surface used for all three models is SABR surface calibrated to the observed European swaption market.
 The maximum in Theorem~\ref{GMMC} is evaluated by the moment matching techniques as outlined in~\cite{SZ}.
-A direct application of the Theorem~\ref{GMMC} results in valuations which are significantly below the market.
+A direct application of Theorem~\ref{GMMC} results in valuations which are significantly below the market.
 To demonstrate the qualitative behaviour of the corresponding model we adjusted the correlation close to 100\%.
 The valuation based on Theorem~\ref{GHL} is performed using a) Hagan lattice step for the last inside expectation $\E^{{\cal_A}_j}\Bigl[f^{(j)}(z+\tilde x_j)|{\cal F}_{T_{j-1}}\Bigr]$ and b) Simpson rule integration for the overall conditional expectation (the middle expectation is used to express the functional dependence on two variables: $x_{j-1}$ and $\tilde x_j=\E^{{\cal_A}_j}[R(T_j,T_j,T_e)|{\cal F}_{T_{j-1}}]$).
 The overall conditional expectation is a function of $x_{j-1}$ and is re-used at the next step of Hagan lattice scheme.
+We use a linear term structure ranging from 88\% to 99\% for the correlations between the coterminal swap rates and 1Y swap rates.
+The moments matching is based on 99.9\% correlations.
 Figure 2 shows the difference of each of three valuations with the market consensus for a range of strikes between ATM-300bps and ATM+600bps available for a payer callable swap which starts in 5 years, last 10 years and has the annual exercise.
 The doted lines are plus/minus one standard deviations of the individual market quotes.